-Personal Capital is a wealth management company offering a powerful suite of financial tools you can use to track your money.
-While you might expect that only clients are given access to these tools, you’d be wrong.
-They are available for anybody to use, allowing you to see a complete picture of your financial situation all in one place.
+Personal Capital is a wealth management company that offers a powerful suite of financial tools you can use to track your money.
+Thankfully, these tools aren’t just for clients; Personal Capital’s financial tools are available for anybody to use, allowing you to see a complete picture of your financial situation all in one place.

 Pretty cool, right?

-We’ve been using these tools for several years, so we wanted to share our experience with you in this Personal Capital review.
+We’ve been using these tools for years and wanted to share our experience with you in this Personal Capital review.

 In our opinion, Personal Capital provides the best free money tools you’ll find.
 There are no gimmicks or fine print to worry about, which makes them our favorite alternative to Quicken and other “pay to play” tools.
 Signing up for an account is easy, and you are under no obligation to purchase anything from the company.
 Use of the tools is always free.

-If you’re interested in how they can help you track your finances, you’re in the right place.
-The following Personal Capital review – which has been completely updated for 2018 – provides a detailed explanation of each tool, describes how we personally use them, and offers tips for how you can make the most of the free tools that are available.
+Want to know how they can help you?
+You’re in the right place.
+The following Personal Capital review – which has been completely updated for 2018 – provides a detailed explanation of each tool, describes how we use them, and offers tips for how you can make the most of the free tools that are available.

 Personal Capital at a Glance